 If you have a program that tells you who your loyal buyers are and what they have previously purchased from you, you can use this data to make suggestions ahead of Black Friday.

-Offer these recommendations ahead of time or on Black Friday to ease the process for your customers to find what they are looking for or to upsell products they may not have been considering or aware of before.
+Offer these recommendations ahead of time or on Black Friday to ease the process for your customers.
+Help them find what they are looking for or upsell products they may not have been considering or aware of before.

 This is a great tactic to increase your Black Friday sales because customers will be looking for discounts, and with the recommendations, you can increase the chances of your customers adding more products to their shopping cart.